 If you are using powdered maca, keep it away from moisture and direct light.
 A resealable bag should be enough.
 If the climate where you live is especially humid, you may want to keep it in the refrigerator or freezer.
 When properly stored, maca lasts for about two years at room temperature and indefinitely in the freezer.

 Maca is great for increasing your energy levels without caffeine, which is why it is often recommended as an alternative for people who want to break their caffeine addiction.
+Or, you can make maca coffee, pairing your favorite morning wake-me-up cup with the benefits of maca powder.

 Don’t consume maca raw.